 The tech doesn’t stop at the screen.
-Mercedes added an automatic dome light that turns on when it detects a movement under it.
-The CLA will inaugurate this technology, but we expect it will spread across the rest of the Mercedes lineup in the coming years.
+Mercedes added an automatic dome light that turns on when it detects a movement below it.
+The CLA inaugurates this technology, but we expect it will spread across the rest of the Mercedes lineup in the coming years.
 Electronic driving aids like lane-keeping assist, speed limit assist, and blind spot assist are also available.

-At launch, the lineup will include a single model named CLA 250.
-Power comes from a brand-new, 2.0-liter four-cylinder engine turbocharged to deliver 221 horsepower at 5,800 rpm and 258 pound-feet of torque from 1,800 to 4,000 rpm.
-Front-wheel drive and a seven-speed automatic transmission will come standard, and Mercedes’ 4Matic all-wheel drive system will be offered at an extra cost.
-Performance specifications and fuel economy data aren’t available yet.
+The entry-level model is called CLA 250.
+Power comes from a new, 2.0-liter four-cylinder engine turbocharged to deliver 221 horsepower at 5,800 rpm and 258 pound-feet of torque from 1,800 to 4,000 rpm.
+Front-wheel drive and a seven-speed automatic transmission come standard, and Mercedes’ 4Matic all-wheel drive system is offered at an extra cost.

 Like the A35 unveiled in early 2019, the mid-range CLA 35 receives a turbocharged, 2.0-liter four-cylinder engine tuned to provide 302 hp at 5,800 rpm and 295 lb.-ft. of torque from 3,000 to 4,000 rpm.
 The turbo four spins the four wheels through a seven-speed automatic transmission and a sport-tuned version of Mercedes’ 4Matic all-wheel drive system.
 Mercedes predicts its latest sport sedan takes a brisk 4.6 seconds to reach 60 mph from a stop.
 From there, the CLA lineup only gets spicier.